 Catchgate Phonics Resources

 We use Phonics Play website for a basis for our planning, resources and games.
 We have created our own flashcards, sound mats, handwriting mats and posters that are used in every class throughout school.

 Reading is such an important skill and we encourage all children to read as much as possible.
 All independent reading books in Early Years and Key Stage 1 will be based on the phonic phase they are able to read independently with most words being decodable.
 All of our independent books have been banded with a colour strip as a close match to each Phase or stage.
 We recognise the importance for variety in reading to access a rich vocabulary and different types of books.

 We encourage children to read as often as possible.
 Reading records are checked daily and stamped each time a child has read at home.
 They then have the opportunity to change their book.
 We reward children for reading 10 times as home with a wrist band.
 Children are then offered certificates for reading 50, 100, 150, 200 and 250 times at home.
 At the end of each half term the child who has read the most times at home will get a badge to recognise this.
 At the end of the half term a £5 voucher is awarded to the child who has read the most overall in school.

 All pupils also take part in guided reading in a small group.
 The schemes used are Rigby Star, Rigby Navigator, Rigby Max and Collins Big Cats.

-For any further information please contact our English lead - Mrs McDonald or speak to your child's class teacher.
+For any further information please contact our English lead - Mrs Schofield or speak to your child's class teacher.